rhine59/OnTheEdge/EdgeDeviceLab.md

 We now need to publish this new service to the IBM Edge Computing Manager hub

 ```
-cd ~/EdgeLabStudentFiles/smartscale/smartscale-service
+cd ~/EdgeLabStudentFiles/smartscale/smartscale-service/horizon

 hzn exchange service publish -O -I -f service.definition.json -p service.policy.json -v

 SOME LINES REMOVED BELOW.

-Creating battery-service_1.0.0_amd64 in the exchange...
+Creating user01-service-scale_1.0.0_amd64 in the exchange...
 If you haven't already, push your docker images to the registry:
-  docker push acmegrocery/battey_amd64:v1
+  docker push acmegrocery/scales_amd64:v1
-Adding service policy for service: fs20edgem/battery-service_1.0.0_amd64
+Adding service policy for service: fs20edgem/user01-service-scale_1.0.0_amd64
-Updating Service policy  and re-evaluating all agreements based on this Service policy added for service: fs20edgem/battery-service_1.0.0_amd64
+Updating Service policy  and re-evaluating all agreements based on this Service policy.
+Existing agreements might be cancelled and re-negotiated.
+Service policy updated.
+Service policy added for service: fs20edgem/user01-service-scale_1.0.0_amd64
 ```

-You can repeat this process for all 3 Services using the information below.
-You may chose to publish a `V1` and a `V2` version of each service if you would like to explore upgrading services on Edge Devices.
+Optionally, you can repeat this process for to create a V2 of the service.
+You need to publish a `V1` and a `V2` version of the service if you would like to explore upgrading services on Edge Devices.

 All these directories are relative to the `EdgeLabStudentFiles` directory created by the `git clone`.